 Shortcut to this page: www.birmingham.gov.uk/eastastonldo

-The Advanced Manufacturing Hub falls within the Aston Regional Investment Site (RIS) as identified in the Aston, Newton and Lozells Area Action Plan (AAP).
-This Development Plan Document was formally adopted in July 2012 and provides a clear vision and strategy for regeneration and development in the area over the period 2012-2026.
+The Advanced Manufacturing Hub falls within the Aston Regional Investment Site (RIS) as identified within the Aston, Newton and Lozells Area Action Plan (AAP).
+This Development Plan Document was formally adopted by the City Council in July 2012 and provides a clear vision and strategy for regeneration and development in the plan area over the period 2012-2026.

-When adopted within the Advanced Manufacturing Hub LDO area, the following development will not require planning consent, subject to the conditions and exemptions set out in the attached LDO:
+Within the Advanced Manufacturing Hub LDO the following development would not require planning consent subject to the conditions and exemptions set out in the LDO below:

 - Use Class B1 (c) Light Industry